jvde-github/AIS-catcher/README.md

   ```console
   candump vcan0 | candump2analyzer | analyzer
   ```
+  Another option is to run `./build.NMEA2000` in the AIS-catcher directory.
+This only works on Linux with socketCAN support!
 - Speed (moving/stationary) and Ship class now included as labels in Prometheus output
 - Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
 - Ship icon that unlocks the side table is now always visible.
 For narrow screens (<800px) the button will open the separate tab with the ship list
 - Pyssel blog post describes procedure to show offline mbtiles maps [here](https://pysselilivet.blogspot.com/2023/12/ais-receiver-and-dispatcher-best.html)

 **v0.55** is the latest version and introduces the following:
 - "Show all track" option and a new adjustable setting to dim the maps for greater visibility of the ship icons (see screenshot above for an example)
 - Added NOAA nautical charts as an overlay ([link](https://www.nauticalcharts.noaa.gov/data/gis-data-and-services.html#enc-display-services))